prdepyadv/leaderboard-app-laravel/README.md

 This application includes several API routes for managing users and winners.
 All API routes are prefixed with `/api`.

+For more detailed information on the API endpoints, please refer to [API_DOCUMENTATION.md](API_DOCUMENTATION.md).

 ### Users Routes

 - **GET `/api/users`**